-- 1. Start the SPEED7 Studio with your project for the CPU for which a WebVisu project is to be created. - 2.
-If not already done, add a CPU by clicking 'Add new device'. - 3.
-Click in the 'Project tree' at the CPU and select 'Context menu
+- 1. Start the SPEED7 Studio with your project for the CPU for which a WebVisu project is to be created. - As soon as you configure a CPU in the SPEED7 Studio that supports WebVisu, the 'WebVisu Project' area is shown in the 'Project tree' within your project.